 An expedition to Antarctica is an adventure in its own right.
 What many people don’t understand is that it’s a true adventure.
 Yes, there’s a set route, yes there’s an idea of where you may be going, by the way, may is the keyword.

-Weather, wildlife sightings and the sheer thirst of adventure is what drives an expedition to Antarctica.
+Weather, wildlife sightings and the sheer thirst of adventure are what drives an expedition to Antarctica.
 No expedition to Antarctica is the same and no day is the same.

 Take advantage of this by not asking too many questions and letting the adventure unfold in front of you.
 Embrace the unknown of what is next.
 It’s not worth asking if you’re going to stop at a certain location or if you are going to see a certain animal.